-For additional information on KUA's Net Metering Program for Customer-Owned Renewable Generation Systems please visit KUA's web site at www.kua.com.
-Copies may also be obtained at the KUA Administration Building located at 1701 W. Carroll St, Kissimmee, Florida 34741.
-If you have specific questions, please email: kua.com.
-Copies may also be
+For additional information on KUA's Net Metering Program for Customer-Owned Renewable Generation Systems please visit KUA's web site at the following link http://kua.com/Rates/ and scroll down for the forms, contact KUA's Conservation Division at 407-933-7777, or email us at netmetering@kua.com.

-Frequently Asked Questions Kissimmee Utility Authority Customer-Owned Renewable Generation Interconnection and Net Metering Program
+Frequently Asked Questions Kissimmee Utility Authority Customer-Owned Renewable Generation Interconnection And Net Metering Program

 - 1. What is Renewable Generation? - 2.
 How does Net Metering Work? - 3.
 How much does it cost to participate in the Net Metering Program? - 4.
 How is the Excess Renewable Generation purchased by KUA? - 5.
 How much energy should a system produce? - 6.
-Why does KUA charge more for electricity it provides than what they pay for excess customer- owned generation sold to KUA? - 7.
+Why does KUA charge more for electricity it provides than what they pay for excess customerowned generation sold to KUA? - 7.
 What is FMPA and why do I have to sign a Tri-Party Agreement with them? - 8.
 How will I know how much electricity I sold back to KUA? - 9.
 Can KUA tell me how much total electricity my system produces? - 10.
 Will a renewable generation system provide me electricity when KUA's system experiences a power outage? - 11.
 How do I get started in the Program? - 12.
 What documents are necessary to participate in the Program? - 13.
-Where can I find additional information about Net Metering?

-1. What is Renewable Generation?
+Where can I find additional information about Net Metering? - 1.
+What is Renewable Generation?